-MFA, sometimes referred to as two-factor authentication or 2FA, is a two-step verification process that is focused on helping secure access to the user's account.
-It's easy to set up MFA.
-To log in, all the user will need is access to their mobile phone.
+MFA, sometimes referred to as two-factor authentication or 2FA, is a two-step verification process focused on helping secure access to user accounts.

 - You must have Administrator or Manager-level access to turn on this setting.

 - You can review the list under Account > Users to check which users have already enabled MFA prior to making it a policy.
 If an MFA padlock icon is open, it means the user hasn't set up their MFA yet.